-The opening of our new Rushen Heritage Centre (RHC) in Port Erin is a significant step forward for the Trust, providing us with a permanent base for the first time since we were established in 2014.
+The opening of our Rushen Heritage Centre (RHC) in Port Erin in 2021 was a significant step forward for the Trust, providing us with a permanent base for the first time since we were established in 2014.

-RHC will open to the public from Easter through to the end of October each year, acting as an information centre, for heritage and tourism, and housing regular exhibitions.
+RHC opens to the public from mid-March through to the end of October each year, acting as an information centre, for heritage and tourism, and housing regular exhibitions.
+From November through to early March, the Centre acts as a warm space/drop-in on Monday and Wednesday afternoons, with a range of activities, including poetry, art, and crafts.

 RHT is non-profit organisation, led by a Board of Directors, but it is our volunteers who are the lifeblood of what we do; they are our curators, choosing fascinating topics across a wide spectrum of our history to research and present.